Saarthakkj/detoxify-x/privacy-policy.md

 - **Twitter/X Content Metadata:** We analyze tweet text, images, and other publicly available metadata to categorize content.
 - **User Preferences:** We store your selected content categories locally on your device.
+- **Tweet Preferences:** We store your specific tweet preferences (enforce/diminish) when you select text within tweets.

 ### What We Don't Collect